-Courier insurance is a form of Hire and Reward you’ll need if you use a car, van, motorcycle or bike to carry other people’s goods and items in return for payment.
-If you use your vehicle to move something from A to B as a job, you’ll need Courier insurance to ensure you’re protected—and driving legally.
+Courier insurance is a form of Hire and Reward legally required for a car, van, motorcycle or bike used to carry other people’s goods and items in return for payment.
+If you use your vehicle to move something from A to B as a job, courier insurance can ensure you’re protected—and driving legally.

 Do you need Courier Insurance?

-Simply put, if you’re moving goods, materials or passengers from A to B then you’ll need special courier vehicle insurance to protect yourself.
+Simply put, vehicles used to move goods, materials or passengers from A to B must be covered by special courier vehicle insurance.
 The type of insurance needed, and the amount required, will depend on what the vehicle is being used for.
 This is one of the first questions people ask when they're thinking about becoming a courier.

 If you’re working as an independent courier then it’ll be very important to confirm you’re covered to protect yourself against unexpected costs.
-At an absolute minimum, you're legally required to be covered by third party single vehicle courier insurance—regular vehicle insurance won't provide this, so if you're going to be working independently then make sure you've purchased courier delivery insurance before undertaking any work.
+At an absolute minimum, at couriers would be legally required to be covered by third party single vehicle courier insurance—regular vehicle insurance won't provide cover for courier work, so if you're going to be working independently then make sure look into courier delivery insurance before undertaking any work.

 However, if you’ll be working through another company (think Deliveroo, Uber, or perhaps even a local furniture moving service), then it’s important to work out what you’re covered for and what you’re not.

 These firms might provide a form of free coverage for "off-vehicle" accidents causing injury or damage to third parties while you're at work (in the form of public liability), but sometimes not for the courier themselves, and rarely for your vehicle, so if you want to ensure you/your vehicle are fully protected you’ll need a separate courier insurance policy.
 Each individual firm will have its own coverages, so make sure you know what you’re protected for—and which insurance you need to buy yourself.